Writing

 Before AI, stale knowledge mostly slowed people down.
 Someone asked around.
 Someone remembered the decision.
 Someone found the doc.
 Someone corrected the slide.
 Annoying, but familiar.

 With AI in the workflow, stale knowledge can scale.
 A model can helpfully repeat the wrong strategy, generate UI from outdated patterns, summarize a decision that was reversed, or create five polished artifacts from a premise nobody believes anymore.
 The output looks productive.
-The underlying truth is off by three weeks and one architectural decision.
+The shared understanding is off by three weeks and one architectural decision.

-This is why I do not think AI adoption is mainly about teaching people better prompts.
+AI adoption is not mainly about teaching people better prompts.
 Prompting helps, sure.
-But if the team does not know where truth lives, the prompt is just a very confident fishing pole dropped into muddy water.
+But if the team does not know where the current version lives, the prompt is a very confident fishing pole dropped into muddy water.

 The answer is not one mega-tool